refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 ### `dataProviderName`

 If there is more than one `dataProvider`, you can specify which one to use by passing the `dataProviderName` prop.
-It is useful when you have a different data provider for different resources.
+This is useful when you have a different data provider for different resources.

 ```tsx
 useSimpleList({